 Although modern science can explain a lot more than our predecessors, most scientists and philosophers today agree that we can still only explain how a small part of the universe works and they can't explain why it exists, what was there if anything before the 'Big Bang' that started it, or what purpose it serves.
 (Return to top)

 Religion is complimentary to science and attempts to explain the 'why'.

 There is some similarity between the beliefs of the major religions, but also some fundamental differences including how the Supreme Being or 'God' is described and what people believe the Supreme Being expects from us.
 Judaism, Christianity and Islam all believe God has set rules by which we should live, rules recorded in their respective Holy Books – The Torah, The Bible and the Qur’an.
 (Return to top)

-Christianity teaches that we should live our life according to those rules, showing respect to God and to each other, but because humanity always fails to live up to the rules, God pushes us away from him much as a loving parent pushes away a disobedient child.
+Christianity teaches that we should live our life according to those rules, showing respect to God and to each other, but because humanity always fails to live up the high standard they set, God pushes us away from him much as a loving parent pushes away a disobedient child.
 (Return to top)

-For a full description of the Christian faith, click here.
+For a fuller description of the Christian faith, click here.
 (Return to top)